 The Big Brothers mentoring concept first appeared in Austin in the early 1960’s when concerned community leaders began working to address the special needs of fatherless boys by pairing them with positive male role models.

 Starting as a modest, informal program that served just five boys, through the years, our program has expanded its mission and grown in its capacity to serve boys, girls and families facing a range of different needs and challenges.
 Incorporated in 1971 as Big Brothers of Austin, we expanded our outreach to girls in 1975 and became known as Big Brothers Big Sisters of Austin.

-We currently serve approximately 1,000 children and families each year and have continued to expand our services through a variety of innovative programs, including scholarship funding, Big Couples, Military Mentoring, Bigs in Blue and Big Futures programs.
+We currently serve approximately 1,000 children and families each year and have continued to expand our services through a variety of innovative programs, including scholarship funding, Big Couples, and Big Futures programs.
 Additional special events include our annual fundraisers Bowl for Kids and Ice Ball, and recreational activities such as Hobie Day, our annual Holiday Party, Youth Activity Center nights and SantaCon.

 - 1960s: Long-time East Austin resident and community leader Lonnie McArthur organizes the “Dads and Sons Club”, which evolves into a summer baseball league for East Austin boys known as the “Big Brother Association.”

 - 1961: For the next eight years, Father Richard McCabe and Catholic Charities of Austin employ a single staff member at $100 a month to coordinate the program.

 - 1963: With a focus on serving boys in the juvenile justice system, five formal mentoring matches are established.

 - 1971: Big Brothers of Austin is incorporated and begins official operation with Larry Guillot as the agency’s first Executive Director.